Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 pay only the account opening charges (hereinafter referred to as the "Offer").
 This Offer

-shall remain valid only for such period as may be determined by JTSL.
-JTSL also reserves the
+shall remain valid only for such period as may be determined by BCML.
+BCML also reserves the

 absolute right to decide on the duration of the period during which the Offer shall be

 available.
-JTSL need not and does not and will not undertake to notify the withdrawal of the
+BCML need not and does not and will not undertake to notify the withdrawal of the

 Offer.